HarshRimza/TMWebProjector/README.md

 # TMWebProjector
 A C++ HTTP Server which can accepts HTTP requests from browser and returns responses like HTML page, image file, CSS file, JavaScript file etc. whatever the browser requests for.
-This server currently supports pages having MIME Type
+The server only works on windows platform and it currently supports pages having MIME Type.

 |Page|Type|
 |--------|------|